 As the number of home-stays has grown over the last few years, the industry and government regulations have both matured to help manage short-lets properly.
 Here are three key steps you can take to ensure short-lets in your buildings are managed effectively.

 Step 1: Make use of the law to help enforce

 Part of the concern about short-term lets is that some people might be letting their home on Airbnb all year round.

-Thankfully, there is a law in place to help deal with the situation: the 90 day rule.
-This says that a resident is allowed to let their home out for up to 90 days without asking for permission from their council.
 The rule is designed to enable people to earn some bonus income from an empty home when they’re away while stopping people from using short-lets all-year-round which could price local residents out of the market.

 Using the 90 day rule as the basis for short-term lets in your building would help balance the desires of residents, some of whom want to make use of their homes when they’re away and others who object to any short-letting.